What is anger?

-The study of emotional intelligence suggests a different view.
+The study of emotionally intelligent approaches to anger suggests a different view.

 Anger is good: